first time in Stockholm

 The best thing tho is that entry is completely FREE.
 This alone is a reason to visit the museum if you want to save your budget.

-Moreover is there a lovely café where you can enjoy yummy burgers, sandwiches, and bowls and some of them are even vegan!
+Moreover, there’s a lovely café where you can enjoy yummy burgers, sandwiches, and bowls and some of them are even vegan!

 Check the Moderna Museet website for the exact opening times and current exhibitions.